 If you’re sewin’ and you know it… clap your hands.
 Show your sewing pride with these fun machine embroidery patches.
 We created two custom designs to show how lovely the stitching turns out using Sulky’s 30wt cotton thread.
-Most folks don’t turn to cotton thread for machine embroidery, relying instead on the polyesters and rayons – but cotton has such a wonderful matte finish and the thicker 30wt (⅓ thicker than the more traditional 40wt) provides a rich density.
+Most folks don’t turn to cotton thread for machine embroidery, relying instead on the polyesters and rayons – but cotton has a wonderful matte finish and the thicker 30wt (⅓ thicker than the more traditional 40wt) provides a rich density.
 We loved working with it!
 Thanks to the Sulky sponsorship, both designs are offered in two sizes as free downloads in the six major machine embroidery formats.
 Let’s “patch things up” shall we?!

 The large Life’s A Stitch circle patch finishes at 4½” in diameter.
 The small version finishes at 3⅝”.
 The large Handmade with Love diamond patch finishes at 4⅞”, measuring point to point in both directions.
 The small version finishes at 4”.

 Go to our Download Page to access all the file formats.
 Each of the designs is provided in: ART, EXP, JEF, PES, VIP and VP3.
 Remember, if using the EXP format, three files are required for each design, which are all included in the appropriate folder.
 A thread chart of our recommended Sulky 30wt thread colors is included on this page as well as in the instructions below.
 For the best success, we recommend Sulky Bobbin thread in your bobbin.

 The designs require an extra heavyweight water soluble stabilizer.
 We used and recommend Sulky Ultra Solvy.
 It gives a perfect amount of support to a dense design stitched with the 30wt thread.
 A layer of felt provides the stitching surface.
 You’ll be delighted at how easily the finished patch pulls away from the hoop.